 Onjsdev Logo

-When you first add Axios to your project, you get a very basic setup for making HTTP requests.
-But there’s a catch — every time you make a request, you have to manually configure things like headers, timeouts, and base URLs.
+When you first add Axios to your project, you get a basic setup for making HTTP requests right away.
+But there’s a catch — every time you make a request, you have to manually configure request settings like headers, timeouts, and base URLs.
 Doing this over and over, especially when dealing with multiple APIs, quickly becomes repetitive and error-prone.
-This is where custom Axios instances come into play.
+This is where Axios instances come into play.

 What is an Axios Instance?

-An Axios instance is a customized version of the Axios client.
-Creating an Axios instance allows you to make your HTTP requests with pre-configured settings, so you don’t have to repeat yourself every time you make a request.
+An Axios instance, actually, is a customized version of the Axios client.
+Creating an Axios instance allows you to make your HTTP requests with pre-configured options, so you don’t have to repeat yourself every time you make a request.

 How To Create An Axios Instance